Embed boycott in your everyday

 And to all the potential Apartheid Free Zones here in the Netherlands, we say: you are not alone!

-Joining this BDS international campaign will connect you to a vast global network of solidarity and action.
+Joining this AFZ international campaign promoted by BDS will connect you to a vast global network of solidarity and action.
 The AFZ campaign is already active in many countries around the world and has been growing for years.

 There are thousands of Apartheid Free Zones globally, with numerous cities, organisations, and institutions joining the movement in countries across Europe, Southeast Asia, North Africa, North America, and South America.
 Entire cities like Belém in Brazil and Valdivia in Chile have answered the call, becoming proud Apartheid Free Zones.